El Oro de Hidalgo: Points of interest

 The Municipal Palace is the seat of government for both the town and the surrounding municipality.
 The first palace was built in 1829 of wood and nicknamed "The White House."
 The current one was inaugurated in 1910.
 This municipal palace is distinctive for it combination of Neoclassic and Art Nouveau designs.
 This is a result of the English and French populations as well as the preference during the Porfirio Díaz presidency between the 19th and 20th centuries for French style.
 The two towers of the palace are of English design.
 The façade, with its balustrade, lamps and fencing show Neoclassic influence.
 Its portico, courtyard and "Salon de Cabildos" or Delegation Hall is Art Nouveau in design.
 Just about the whole building is in its original condition.
 On either side of the main entrance, there is a mural by Manuel D´Rugama called "The Genesis of the Miner."

-The Juarez Theater and is of French Neoclassic style.
+The Juárez Theater and is of French Neoclassic style.
 During the height of the town's mining, this theater attracted top-level talent of the early 20th century such as Ángela Peralta, Enrico Caruso, María Conesa and others.
 The interior is of Moorish design with gilded decorative plant motifs indicative of Art Nouveau.
 The side booths are done in sculpted wood and stylized lions can be found in the pilasters.